Lucas-Haubert/Research_Internship_UiO_2023/README.md

 ## Overview

-This repository is contains my work as a research intern at the University of Oslo, in 2023, oriented towards the study of stocastic volatility models via high-frequancy financial data.
-The objective is to explore the methodologies and implications of each volatility models, for a various range of assets, in order to study the variability of the prices in a relevant way.
+This repository is contains my work as a research intern at the University of Oslo, in 2023, oriented towards the study of stochastic volatility models with high-frequancy financial data.
+The objective is to explore the methodologies and implications of volatility models, for a various range of assets, in order to model prices in a relevant way.

+In particular, the focus is on the model of local volatility, or Markovianity, assuming that the volatility coefficient can be written as a function of the price.
+This hypothesis is evaluated by means of a statistical test, designed by J. Jacod and Y. Aït-Sahalia, that takes as entry the price history.

 ## Repository Contents